 Parents/guardians are encouraged to maintain open communication with their students' teachers as we work together to help each child succeed.
-Sapphire will be utilized to post homework assignments daily.
 We realize that, at times, parents may wish to have other designated adults such as grandparents or stepparents receive information about a student's school performance.
 School personnel are forbidden by law to release information about a student to anyone other than the student's biological parent or legal guardian without written consent from that parent/guardian.
 If you wish to have school personnel share information with a designated adult, you must complete a "Release of Information" form each year to be maintained in the student's file.
 Contact the guidance department if you have additional questions.